- title slide for St. Jude's Celebration of the Arts season 26

 Daniel Taylor then directed the University of Toronto’s Schola Cantorum and the Theatre of Early Music in January.

-Up next, in March, is the Winter’s Eve Trio with Sharlene Wallace, Joseph Macerollo and George Koller.
+The Winter’s Eve Trio followed up in March with Sharlene Wallace, Joseph Macerollo and George Koller.

 The series concludes in May with 3 Choirs: Voces Animae, Aslan Boys Choir, and St. Jude’s Choir, directed by John Laing, Tom Bell and Simon Walker.